The prospect of watching Star Trek in order would be daunting for even the most decorated of starship captains.

 - Star Trek: Picard (2020-)

 Star Trek belatedly returned to TV in 2017 with Star Trek: Discovery.
 Set a decade before the Original Series, it was a darker, more serialized Trek than we’d seen before – more in tune with the prestige shows of the so-called Golden Age of TV.
-As it turned out, it was just the beginning of Star Trek's renewed assault on TV.
+As it’s turned out, it was just the beginning of Star Trek's renewed assault on TV...

 A series of brief Short Treks appeared online ahead of Discovery's second season, while The Next Generation follow-up Star Trek: Picard left spacedock in January 2020.
-Animated series Star Trek: Lower Decks will follow later this year, and an espionage-focused show, based around the Federation’s shadowy intelligence agency Section 31, is also in development.
-The ultimate aim is to have new Trek shows year-round.
+Animated series Lower Decks followed in August 2020, and Discovery spin-off Strange New Worlds – featuring Anson Mount's Captain Pike, Rebecca Romijn's Number One and Ethan Peck's Spock on the pre-Kirk Enterprise – is now in production.

-To keep things simple, we've listed the TV shows by the date of their first episodes above.
+To keep things simple, all the shows above are listed by the date their first episode aired.
 While the chronology does jump around if you watch Star Trek in release date order, there are some benefits.
 For example, the prequel shows assume a fair bit of knowledge of earlier series, like the Borg's appearance in Star Trek: Enterprise episode 'Regeneration', or Star Trek: Discovery's revelations about the ultimate fate of Christopher Pike (the Enterprise captain in 'The Cage', who later shows up in 'The Menagerie').
 Moments like that undoubtedly make more sense in the context of later events in the Star Trek timeline.

 How to stream Star Trek TV shows and movies